top of page

 Why the 10-Year Rule Matters to Property Owners

-• Property sales: Unauthorised works often create complications during conveyancing, with buyers and their solicitors requiring assurance about the legal status of all aspects of the property.
+• Property Sales: Unauthorised works often create complications during conveyancing.
+Buyers and their solicitors require assurance about the legal status of all aspects of the property.

-This rule is particularly relevant in rural and semi-rural locations, such as Norfolk and Suffolk, where informal alterations to buildings or land use may have occurred over generations without formal approval.
+The 10-Year Rule is particularly relevant in rural areas, such as Norfolk and Suffolk, where informal alterations to buildings or land use may have occurred over generations without formal approval.

 Formalising Your Position: Applying for a Certificate